DavisNT/Public-Key-Pins/README.md

 be able to mitigate most [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on HTTP over SSL/TLS connections.

-JavaScript Public-Key-Pins calculator allows easy calculation of Public-Key-Pins HTTP header value for specified [X.509](https://en.wikipedia.org/wiki/X.509) certificates or [certificate signing requests](https://en.wikipedia.org/wiki/Certificate_signing_request).
+JavaScript Public-Key-Pins (HPKP) calculator allows easy calculation of Public-Key-Pins HTTP header value for specified [X.509](https://en.wikipedia.org/wiki/X.509) certificates or [certificate signing requests](https://en.wikipedia.org/wiki/Certificate_signing_request).
 It can be used as offline HTML/JavaScript form or embedded into web site or other JavaScript application (using API provided by `pkps.js`).